ucsf-ckm/wplibcalhours/README.md

 - `location` ...
 The name of the location that you want to display opening hours for. *(mandatory)*
 - `num_weeks` ...
 The number of weeks of opening hours to display.
 Accepted values are `1`, `2` and `3`.
 Defaults to `3`. *(optional)*.

+### Examples

+`[wplibcalhours location="Parnassus Library"]` - This will print the opening hours for the "Parnassus Library" location for the next three weeks (starting today).

+`[wplibcalhours location="Parnassus Library" num_weeks=1]` - Prints the opening hours for the "Parnassus Library" for the next week (starting today).

 ## Styling

 Please see this [Wiki page](https://github.com/ucsf-ckm/wplibcalhours/wiki/Styling-The-Output) for ideas on how to customize the styles of this plugin's generated markup.